DivyaAiti/UMBC-DATA606-Capstone/docs/FinalReport.md

 ## Conclusion

 ### Summary of Findings
-The project successfully demonstrated the predictive capabilities of machine learning models in assessing road traffic accident severity. **Gradient Boosting** emerged as the best model, providing actionable insights for emergency response, insurance assessment, and urban planning.
+The project successfully demonstrated the predictive capabilities of machine learning models in assessing road traffic accident severity. **Logistic Regression** emerged as the best model, providing actionable insights for emergency response, insurance assessment, and urban planning.

 ### Potential Applications
 1. **Traffic Safety**: Insights from the model can help policymakers implement safety measures in high-risk areas.